Duality and Reciprocity for Hypergeometric Series with Gamma Product Formula: Introduction

 \section{Introduction}

-Inspired by a series of works by Ebisu \cite{Ebisu1,Ebisu2,Ebisu3}, Iwasaki \cite{Iwasaki} set out to develop a theoretical study of non-terminating hypergeometric summations with one free parameter.
-In the present article we continue this study and settle some of the open problems posed there, where two new symmetries which we call {\sl duality} and {\sl reciprocity} will play central roles.
+Inspired by a series of works by Ebisu \cite{Ebisu1,Ebisu2,Ebisu3}, we set out to develop a theoretical study of non-terminating Gauss hypergeometric series with one free parameter in \cite{Iwasaki}.
+It aims to find arithmetical constraints for a given hypergeometric sum to admit a gamma product formula (GPF).
+We continue that study by discussing some of the problems arising there.
+In this article two symmetries which we call {\sl duality} and {\sl reciprocity} will play pivotal roles.
+We shall see how these symmetries can be used not only to extend our previous results to a larger region, but also to strengthen themselves substantially.
+In particular they are powerful enough to settle the {\sl rationality} and {\sl finite-cardinality} conjectures for the numbers $a$ and $b$ (see Theorem \ref{thm:ab-rf}).